Gonarezhou, Vumba Mountains and the Great Zimbabwe Ruins

 47322249_516713495479162_6744086643226968064_n.jpg

 Nyanga will be next with one of the highlights and my personal favorite Worlds View.
+This will be home for 2 nights.
 This place cannot be explained and not even videos or photos can do this magic place justice.
 This is also the place where you can try your hand at trout fishing.
 This place reminds me of the lush green mountains in Germany.

 The Great Zimbabwe ruins are the largest collection of ruins in Africa south of the Sahara.
 Located in the heart of southern Africa, between the Zambezi and Limpopo Rivers, they are a testament to a culture of great wealth and great architectural skill.